 Unless you’ve had rose-colored glassed surgically installed on your eyeballs, you’ve noticed that the economy is not good.
 The summer of recovery was pretty much a fizzle and unemployment remains at 9.5%.
 If you still have a job (lucky, you!) you probably haven’t had a raise in a while.
 Maybe your company is even cutting perks and benefits.
 Like lots of us, you’re sweating how you’ll make the house payment and put food on the table.
 And you may be tempted to start slashing unnecessary expenditures.
-Maybe you’re asking, if you really need life insurance.
+Maybe you’re asking, if you really need life insurance and should you cancel life insurance.
 You aren’t alone.

 According to “Trends in Life Insurance Ownership,” a study just released by Windsor, Connecticut industry research group LIMRA lots of people are cutting life insurance in an effort to pinch pennies and balance budgets.
 In fact, the study claims, individual ownership of life insurance is at a 50-year nadir.
 Not since the 1960s have so many U.S. households been willing to fly without a life insurance net.
 Highlighted statistics from the study revealed: